Bah, humbug. We're doing this again?

 #4: John Lewis - #MontyThePenguin 2014

 Another legendary advert from John Lewis in 2014 allowed us to connect with our inner child.
+The Guardian's upload above has over one million views alone.
 We see through the eyes of a boy as all he wants to do is make his toy penguin, Monty, happy this Christmas.
 It’s really heartfelt and this cute story can make any ice heart melt.
-Yes, even mine.

 #3: John Lewis - #ManOnTheMoon 2015